 Tuition and fees are due on the first of each month.
-A late charge is due on all monthly fees after the 15th of the month.
-Checks should be made payable to Curtis Baptist School.
-A fee of \$25 will be charged for all returned checks.
+A late charge will be assessed 10 days past the due date.
+A fee of \$35 will be charged for all returned payments.
 Absences because of sickness or other reasons will cause no reduction in tuition.
+Tuition payments not made within 30 days of the due date may result in suspension from school until the payment has been satisfied.
 If satisfactory arrangements for unpaid tuition and fees have not been made by the end of the school term, the school will hold the records for that child pending full payment of the account balance.